 Tony Maddox is executive vice president and managing director of CNN International, which reaches more than 315 million households and hotel rooms worldwide.

-Based at CNN's Atlanta headquarters, he is responsible for an international news and information portfolio that includes five CNN services in English; CNN en Español; the joint ventures CNN-IBN, CNN Turk, CNN Chile and forthcoming CNN Philippines and CNN Indonesia, as well as international newsgathering, editorial and programming oversight.
+Based at CNN's Atlanta headquarters, he is responsible for an international news and information portfolio that includes five CNN services in English; CNN en Español; the joint ventures CNN-IBN, CNN Turk, CNN Chile, CNN Philippines and CNN Indonesia, as well as international newsgathering, editorial and programming oversight.

 Maddox has led CNN's coverage of key events including the ongoing civil war in Syria; the November 2015 terror attacks in Paris as well as the Charlie Hebdo in January 2015; the downing of Malaysia Airlines Flight 17 over Ukraine, which won a 2014 Association of International Broadcasting Award for 'Live Television Journalism'; the search for Malaysia Airlines Flight 370; Typhoon Haiyan in the Philippines, which won Best News Coverage -- International at RTS 2014; the Arab Spring; the powerful earthquake and tsunami that struck Japan in March 2011; CNN's award-winning coverage of the devastating earthquake in Haiti in January 2010; the 8.8-magnitude earthquake that rocked central Chile in February 2010; the fallout from Iran's presidential election in June 2009; the wars in Iraq and Afghanistan; the conflict between Israel and Lebanon in 2006; the death of Pope John Paul II; and the tsunami disaster in South Asia.

 Maddox has also directed the repositioning of CNN International with the development of new programming and launched a new evening primetime schedule in both Europe and Asia.